Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Abstract

 \section{Abstract}

-We give necessary and sufficient conditions for existence of solutions to a general system of complex Monge-Ampère equations on Fano horosymmetric manifolds.
-In particular, we get necessary and sufficient conditions for existence of coupled Kähler-Ricci solitons, Mabuchi metrics and twisted Kähler-Einstein metrics in terms of combinatorial data of the manifold.
+We address a general system of complex Monge-Ampère equations on Fano horosymmetric manifolds and give necessary and sufficient conditions for existence of solutions in terms of combinatorial data of the manifold.
+This gives new results about Mabuchi metrics, twisted Kähler-Einstein metrics and coupled Kähler-Ricci solitons and provides a unified approach to many previous results on canonical metrics on Kähler manifolds.